jeroenjanssens/tmuxr/README.md

 To get an idea of what `tmuxr` has to offer, consider the following example, where we run two different versions of R in order to compare the output of the function `t.test()`.
 It’s perhaps a bit contrived, but it allows us to demonstrate the various capabilities of `tmuxr`.

-Let’s create a tmux session that runs a local version of R.
+Let’s start by creating a tmux session that runs a recent version of R locally.

 ``` r
 library(tmuxr)